We’re not too big into Valentine’s Day around here. Something about it just seems like an excuse to spend a bunch of money on gifts and flowers.

 I lit one of my favorite mercury glass candle holders, and turned this Valentine’s Day mug into a candle holder instead of adding a random seasonal coffee mug to our kitchen cabinet.

-You might want to see this post, too:
+You might want to see these posts, too:

 - A clever wedding thank you note idea

 Remember to bookmark or pin this post if you want to save it for later!